 Romney also released a 60-second television ad with a new, softer approach than the negative ads dominating the airways.
 It's unclear how much — if at all — the commercial will air on television, but it echoed Romney's compassionate pitch from the campaign trial.
 The candidate, in an open-collar shirt, speaks into the camera about the struggles of living paycheck to paycheck and trying to pay for necessities like food and gas on falling incomes.

 "President Obama and I both care about poor and middle-class families," Romney says.
 "The difference is my policies will make things better for them."

 And Romney's new insistence that he's the better candidate to help middle-class families comes after his campaign's recent announcement that he'll do more to describe what he would do as president.
-At his morning rally, Romney stood in front of a running national debt clock and focused on Obama's handling of the debt and the interest piling up.
+At his morning rally, Romney focused on Obama's handling of the debt and the interest piling up.

 Romney's comments follow a Washington Post poll that shows the federal debt and deficit are the one set of issues on which he has an advantage over Obama with likely voters.
 In recent weeks, Romney has lost his polling edge on the economy generally, with more people saying they now trust Obama to fix the nation's economic woes.